-City staff, along with its consultant, conducted 14 interviews with experts and community stakeholders.
-Experts included researchers, legal professionals, and practitioners in addressing anti-displacement.
+City staff, along with its consultant, conducted 15 interviews with experts and community stakeholders.
+Experts included researchers and practitioners in anti-displacement.
 Community stakeholders included organizations within the Belle Haven neighborhood.

-The list of interviewees included members representing:
+Each interviewee was given the list of strategies and based on their experience, which of the strategies they would prefer.
+The responses were wide ranging, however the strategies receiving the most support included: